 My name is Kate — Katherine Osborn Abbott — and I am a freelance writer in the Berkshires.
-I have lived here for 20 years.
-For some eight years I was the editor of Berkshires Week, a weekly arts and culture magazine in the Berkshire Eagle, and now I also write for the Boston Globe, Berkshire Magazine, Hill Country Observer and others.READ MORE
+For about eight years I was the editor of Berkshires Week, a weekly arts and culture magazine in the Berkshire Eagle, and now I also write for the Boston Globe, Hill Country Observer and others.READ MORE

 So who’s writing these stories?
 By the Way Berkshires begins with a local writer and journalist, and it is growing.
 You will find voices here from many perspectives — Williams College students and young alums, a longtime Berkshire naturalist and freelance writers.
 Let us introduce ourselves.

 First of all, we are storytellers.
 We get to talk with people about about what they love.
 We’ve gotten to hang out with Shakespearean actors and bhangra dancers.
 Walked through fields where a young herd of free-range pigs snuffled around our knees.
 Shaped earthenware pots for a wood-fired kiln.